2022 Partnership Grants RFP is Now Open

 Learn MoreDuring the 2020-2021 school year, students at Le Jardin Academy were able to experience on-the-ground wetlands conservation within a State Wildlife Sanctuary, and the State Division of Forestry and Wildlife had a direct connection with future stewards of Hawaiʻi’s land and waters.

-Learn MoreGet the latest news and stories delivered to your inbox.
+Learn MoreGet the latest stories and news delivered to your inbox.

 U.S. Coordinator: Monica Iglecia